totalspectrum/proplisp/README.md

 ==================

 The sample `lisp.c` illustrates some of the features of the interpreter and how to hook it up to your C application.
+It also happens to be an interactive Lisp interpreter for the Propeller.

 There is also a very simple editor provided.
 Commands are: